fictive-kin/openrecipes/README.md

 ## Feedback?

-FEED.
-Get it?
-Seriously, we're just trying to do the right thing, so we value your feedback as we go.
+We're just trying to do the right thing, so we value your feedback as we go.
 You can ping [Chris](https://github.com/shiflett), [Ed](https://github.com/funkatron), or anyone from [Fictive Kin](https://github.com/fictivekin).